 - Bacteria are single-celled organisms and are microscopic in nature.

-- They usually live a number of micrometres long and exist along in communities of millions.
+- They usually live a number of micrometers long and exist along in communities of millions.

-- They have simple life- forms but are also known to be a major cause of disesase.
+- They have a simple life- forms but are also known to be a major cause of disease.

 - A gram of soil generally contains around forty million microorganism cells.
-A millilitre of water typically holds regarding a million microorganism cells.
+A milliliter of water typically holds regarding a million microorganism cells.

-- The earth is estimated to carry a minimum of five nonillion microorganism, and earth’s biomass is believed to be created from a microorganism.
+- The earth is estimated to carry a minimum of five nonillion microorganisms, and the earth’s biomass is believed to be created from a microorganism.

 FORMS OF BACTERIA.

-There are many alternative varieties of microorganism. a technique of classifying them is by form.
+There are many alternative varieties of microorganisms. a technique of classifying them is by form.
 There are 3 basic shapes.

 - Spherical: microorganism formed sort of a ball are known as cocci, and one microorganism could be a true bacteria.
 Examples embody the eubacterium cluster, liable for “strep throat.”

 - Rod-shaped: These are referred to as bacilli (singular bacillus).
-Some rod-shaped microorganism are snakelike.
-These are referred to as true bacteria. samples of rod-shaped microorganism include Bacillus anthracis (B. anthracis), or anthrax.
+Some rod-shaped microorganisms are snakelike.
+These are referred to as true bacteria. samples of rod-shaped microorganisms include Bacillus anthracis (B. anthracis), or anthrax.